|

 Grain Market Highlights

-• To see the updated U.S. 0-40 cm Soil Moisture Percentile as well as the 30-day percent of normal rainfall map and the 14-day precipitation outlook for South America, scroll down to the other charts/weather section.
+• To see the updated U.S. 7-day precipitation forecast as well as the U.S. 10-day precipitation anomaly forecast, scroll down to the other charts/weather section.

 Note – For the best viewing experience, some Grain Market Insider content is best viewed with your phone held horizontally.